 Some other characteristics of these learners are:

-- Highly reflective – It takes a lot to know your interests and how to motivate yourself.
+It takes a lot to know your interests and how to motivate yourself.
 As a result, many of these learners spend time in their heads evaluating and reflecting.

-How To Develop Self-Directed Learning
+How to Develop Self-Directed Learning

-Well, developing this strategy isn’t that hard.
+Developing this strategy isn’t that hard.
 For most people, it needs to be taught explicitly, but the following ways will help in growing and learning this strategy.

 1. Identify Learning Goals

 You can never achieve anything unless you’ve envisioned it.
 Identify what you wish to learn first.
+Set specific learning goals that you will be able to measure over time.

 2. Question the Significance

 Make a habit of not taking everything at face value.
 Always have a cat-like curiosity and ask questions that make you care about the answer.
+Dive past obvious answers with “why” and “how” questions and devote yourself to finding the answers.

 3. Find Challenges